Noisy Water Heater: Common Causes and How to Fix Them

 How to Fix a Noisy Water Heater: The Most Common Signs

 Water heater noise is typically associated with two main conditions: water hammer and sediment buildup.
-However, there are also other reasons for a noisy heater and strange sounds in plumbing.
+However, there are also other reasons for strange sounds in a water heating and plumbing system.

 The noise can be caused by the gas heater due to droplets on crusty formations and sediment buildup, or electric units characterized by a hissing sound and the formation of limescale on the immersed heating elements.